-that the concept of joint and several liability forms part of the international law of State responsibility, there is no indication whatsoever in the ILC's articles or elsewhere that this concept is applicable as between States and individuals as responsible subjects.
-Accordingly, the few authors who deal with the issue of joint and several liability confine themselves to the relation between States as the responsible entities.230
+293. In any event, even if one were to come to the conclusion that the concept of joint and several liability forms part of the international law of State responsibility, the concept is only applicable as between States.
+State responsibility, by its very nature, only regulates the origin and consequences of violations of international law by States.
+Even if one were to assume that the concept of joint and several liability forms part of the international law of State responsibility, there is no indication whatsoever in the ILC's Articles or elsewhere that this concept is applicable as between States and individuals as responsible subjects.
+Accordingly, the few authors who deal with the issue of joint and several liability confine themselves to the relation between States as the responsible entities.327

-196. The idea of States and individuals being jointly and severally liable towards an injured party runs counter to the basic principle of State responsibility that a State shall only be liable for its own unlawful conduct which constitutes a breach of an obligation.
+294. The idea of States and individuals being jointly and severally liable towards an injured party runs counter to the basic principle of State responsibility that a State shall only be liable for its own unlawful conduct which constitutes a breach of an obligation.
 The assumption of joint and several liability of States and individuals ignores the different layers in which the legal relations between States and individuals operate.
 General international law on State responsibility does not regulate the relation between the responsibility of States on the one side, and that of individuals on the other side.
 Therefore, joint and several liability of States and individuals has no basis in international law.